epicom-au/safebrowse/README.md

 # safebrowse
-OpenWRT add-on to monitor browsing history and block sites by time of day
+OpenWRT add-on to monitor browsing history and block sites by time of day for groups of devices

 Consists of the following components: